percona/pmm-doc/docs/details/dashboards/dashboard-sharded-cluster-summary.md

 This visualization helps you monitor the distribution of workload across shards and identify any imbalances or unusual patterns in operation rates.

 ### MongoDB Versions

 Displays the current MongoDB version for each service in your cluster.

 This information helps you quickly identify which version of MongoDB is running on each service, ensuring all parts of your cluster are using consistent and up-to-date software.

-Use this to track version differences across your MongoDB deployment and plan upgrades as needed."
+Use this to track version differences across your MongoDB deployment and plan upgrades as needed.

 ## Node States